mrtngamper/IEGUI/Documentation/README.md

 ## Requirements
 The team was given the task to develop a program using an object-oriented programming language wich has a graphical user interface.
 The team should provide documentation, select a software development process, document daily changes, use git as a version control system and use a testing environment.
-The development was set to three weeks.
+The development time was set to three weeks.

 The team decided to create a GUI  which allows the user to open image files, select an artificial-intelligence supported enhance-algorithm